 17. New York University – Stern School of Business

-New York University’s BS in Business-Finance concentration is one of the best possible choice for those who would like to enter the financial industry.
+New York University’s BS in Business-Finance concentration is one of the best possible choices for those who would like to enter the financial industry.
 After all, the Stern School of Business is in the heart of Manhattan – the center of world finance.
 It’s possible for the course curriculum to have a division into two subfields including investments/capital markets and corporate finance.
 Students should take note of the fact that many overlaps occur in each subfield.
 Those pursuing their bachelor’s degree in finance can look at descriptions in the course index for further information regarding prerequisites and scheduling options.

 NYU’s Stern School was initially founded in 1900 as a training school for students who had an interest in careers in commerce in New York City.
 Stern ranks as one of U.S. News’ top 20 Best Business Schools and, regarding their specialty rankings, they’re now ranking #3 in Finance.
 The School of Business’s motto is “Be Possible.”
 Their core values include academic excellence, the potential of adult education, community cooperation, equality, and harnessing the energy of a global hub.